-Solid Top, Khaki Bottoms, and Textured Pumps
+Solid Top, Khakis, and Textured Pumps

 Aside from denim, khaki is one of the most versatile, easy-to-wear materials both aesthetically and comfort-wise.
-And as much as we love a jean skirt, there's something about these camel-hued utility pieces that make them look slightly more refined.
+And as much as we love a denim skirt, there's something about camel-hued utility pieces that make them look slightly more refined.
 Since it is on the casual side, consider pairing khaki with a black top and heels in a luxe material.
 These velvet pumps with gold details get the job done perfectly.

 Button-Down, Chain Belt, and Flare Jeans